bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### Embedded Functions

 Functions getting in bed with each other?
-What is this?
-Some kind of sick joke?
-Kinda.
+What is this, some kind of sick joke?
+Not really

 An embedded function is a function(s) within another function.
 While this may sound confusing at first, keep in mind that I am here to put your mind at ease.